rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 Another advantage of Redux is using it on the server side.
 Since we are dealing with plain JavaScript, you could send the state across the network.
 Serializing and deserializing a state object works out of the box.
 Yet it is possible in MobX too.

-MobX is less opinionated, but by using `useStrict()` you can enforce clearer constraints like in Redux.
+MobX is less opinionated, but by using `configure({ enforceActions: true })` you can enforce clearer constraints like in Redux.
 That's why I wouldn't say you cannot use MobX in scaling applications, but there is a clear way of doing things in Redux.
 The documentation in MobX even says: *"[MobX] does not tell you how to structure your code, where to store state or how to process events."* The development team would have to establish a state management architecture in the first place.

 After all the state management learning curve isn't that steep.
 When we recap the recommendations, a newcomer in React would **first learn to use setState() and this.state** properly.
 After a while you would **realize the problems of using only setState()** to maintain state in a React application.
 When looking for a solution, you stumble upon state management libraries like MobX or Redux.
 But which one to choose?
 Since MobX is less opinionated, has less boilerplate and can be used similar to `setState()` I would recommend in smaller projects to give MobX a shot.
 Once the application grows in size and contributors, you should consider to enforce more restrictions in MobX or give Redux a shot.
 I enjoyed using both libraries.
 Even if you don't use one of them after all, it makes sense to have seen an alternative way of doing state management.